Simple Battery Lawyer in Miami, FL

-Even if the State can only prove that you committed a simple battery/misdemeanor battery, the prosecutor can charge you with a third-degree felony if you have a prior conviction for battery, aggravated battery, or felony battery.
+Even if the State can only prove that you committed a simple battery/misdemeanor battery, the prosecutor can charge you with a third-degree felony if you have a criminal history that includes a prior conviction for battery, aggravated battery, or felony battery.
 According to the statute, a “conviction” includes prior cases where you might not have been formally convicted, i.e. the judge gave you a “withhold of adjudication.”

 Requirement of Contact

 Like all crimes, misdemeanor battery requires that you engage in certain conduct.
-In this case, physical contact with another person that either caused injury or was against the person’s will.
+Physical contact that causes physical injury to another person or that happens against the person’s wishes.
 You can be found guilty of battery even if you don’t touch the person’s body, as long as you touch an item that is intimately connected with the person’s body, like their clothing, purse, or bag.

 Minimal Contact Enough

-You can even be found guilty if the physical contact or injury is minimal.
+You can even be found guilty if physical contact or physical harm is minimal.
 Let’s say you get into an argument with a friend, and she throws a drink in your face.
-To make it simple, only the liquid of the drink makes contact with your body (there is no ice in the drink, or anything else that could possibly injure you).
+To make it simple, only the liquid of the drink makes contact with your body (there is no ice in the drink or anything else that could possibly injure you).
 Under Florida law, this is still considered a battery.
-Because it is considered a non-consensual touching, it is irrelevant whether you suffered any injury.
+Because it is considered non-consensual touching, it is irrelevant whether you suffered any bodily injury.

-Simple battery requires that you have the intent to injure the victim or intentionally made non-consensual contact with them.
+Simple battery requires that you have the intent to injure the victim or intentionally make non-consensual contact with them.
 In most cases, it is very easy to determine whether you did something intentionally or not.
 If I take a swing at you and hit you in the jaw, it’s pretty clear that I did it on purpose.
-But if I am horse playing with a friend, and accidentally knock someone over as I try to get away, I would not be guilty of battery even if the person got injured.
+But if I am horse-playing with a friend and accidentally knock someone over as I try to get away, I would not be guilty of battery even if the person got injured.

 Battery is a general intent crime.
 What that means is that as long as you have the intent to hit someone, you can be found guilty even if you end up hitting someone else by mistake.
 The law says that your intent to hit your intended victim can be transferred to the person you actually ended up hitting.
 This is called “transferred intent.”

-Possible defenses to a misdemeanor battery charge can include:
+Possible legal defenses to a misdemeanor battery charge can include the following:

-Under Florida law, a battery can be charged as a first-degree misdemeanor, a third-degree felony, a second-degree felony, or even a first-degree felony.
-The degree of crime turns on a number of factors: whether the victim was injured (e.g., felony battery), the type of victim (e.g., elderly person, police officer), whether a weapon was used (aggravated battery), and whether the defendant has any prior convictions for battery.
+Under Florida law, there are many types of battery charges, including misdemeanor and felony offenses.
+A battery can be charged as a first-degree misdemeanor, a third-degree felony, a second-degree felony, or even a first-degree felony.
+The degree of crime turns on several factors: whether the victim suffered bodily harm (e.g., felony battery), the type of victim (e.g., elderly person, police officer), whether a deadly weapon was used (aggravated battery), whether it is a domestic violence victim (domestic battery by strangulation) and whether the defendant has any prior convictions for battery.
 Simple battery, a first-degree misdemeanor, is the least serious battery charge.
-If you are convicted of simple misdemeanor battery you could face:
+If you are convicted of simple misdemeanor battery, you could face the following: